Last Updated on

 The equity requirement for business setup in Emirates is similar to that of other countries.
 The companies are required to have a minimum of 50% indigenous stakeholders, the remaining portion of shares can be held by the foreign stockholders.
 For certain industries in Dubai, the law towards foreign direct investment provides complete foreign ownership to onshore companies.
 The minimum capital requirement for the onshore private companies is AED 5 million and AED 30 million for the public joint-stock companies.

 Under this process, the license registration is required which refers to getting the legal approval before the individual can install his money-making idea in Dubai.
 The various licenses required for establishing a business in Dubai are the trading license, the commercial license, the professional license, and the industrial license.
 The general trade license is needed to be obtained by every company irrespective of the nature of its operations.

-Our setup guide is proved as the true laboratory behind the illusions by providing the proper guidance for setting up a business in the UAE.
+Our setup guide is proved as the true laboratory behind the illusions by providing the proper guidance for setting up a business in the Dubai.

 Documents Required For Company Formation In Dubai

 The required list of documents for company formation includes the following documents: